openvswitch/ovs/Documentation/topics/testing.rst

 Builders
 ++++++++

-This particular Proof of Concept demonsrtates integration with Debian and RPM packaging tools:
+This particular Proof of Concept demonstrates integration with Debian and RPM packaging tools:

     $ cd ./poc/builders